2019 Q1 Update from Sterling CRE – Multi-family housing units have long captured the interest of investors across the country.

 Since the last recession ended in 2009-2010, apartment buildings nationwide have seen an influx of investment capital.
 The Missoula market has been no exception.
-With a relatively high transient population (due to the University), and a high percentage of renters vs homeowners (41% renters in Missoula County, according to the American Community Survey for 2018), Missoula has been very attractive to apartment investors.
+With a relatively high transient population (due to the University), and a percentage of renters vs homeowners (41% renters in Missoula County, according to the American Community Survey for 2018).

 As a part of Sterling CRE’s on-going research, we collect and analyze data on the commercial and investment real estate market in Missoula county (and beyond).
 Summarized below, you will find some of the highlights for our 19-Q1 apartment report.
 As always, you’re invited to contact Sterling CRE’s team of advisors for your next acquisition, disposition or development of an apartment asset in Missoula.